Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Moves/SRD-Obstruct.md

   spots.
 DmgType: Support
 Effect: Priority 4.
 Shield Move. * If the Foe used a Non-Ranged Physical Move against the user, Reduce the Foes Defense by 2.
+Reduce 3 Dice from the foe's Damage Pool.
 Name: Obstruct
 Power: 0
 Target: User